dotlang/language/README.md

 **Notes**

-1. You can use `=` to duplicate normal values in the code but for an exclusive resource, this cannt happen because the underlying resource is not cheap to be duplicated.
-In this case, you cannot use `=` on these resources, but you must use core functions to acquire one one of them.
-2. These types are not supposed to be shared between two threads, because of their inherent mutability.
+1. These types are not supposed to be shared between two threads, because of their inherent mutability.
 If this happens, runtime will throw error.
-3. Any value of type exclusive resource which is not part of function return value, will be automatically disposed.
-You can also manually close/dispose them.
+They all contain an owner thread identifier which is checked by core functions.

+## Dispose

+**Semantics**: Any variable which is created inside a function and it not part of function's output, will be automatically released when function is finished.
+It is done by runtime and before that `dispose` function is called for that type.

+**Notes**

+1. You can also manually call dispose on local variables after which you cannot used that variable.
+2. If some value is captured by a lambda which is being executed in another thread, that value won't be disposed until the thread is finished.

 ## Exception handling